How to Extend the Life of Your DJI Drone: A Professional 12-Point Guide

 Reduces stress on motors and bearings; aggressive flight causes rapid deterioration.

-smooth drone flight, reduce motor wear, DJI longevity
+smooth drone flight, reduce motor wear, and DJI longevity

 Flight